peter-fh/peter-fh/README.md

 ## Hi there 👋
+# 🔭 Current Projects
-- 🔭 I’m currently working on: My own source control system
+- Codesync, a custom source control system
+- Open-Ed, an open source course website

+# 🌱 I'm Learning :
+- Golang
-- 🌱 I’m currently learning: Golang, HTMX
+- HTMX
+- Sockets and HTTP

-- 💬 Ask me about: Chess engine algorithms, or my neovim config (neovim btw)
+# 💬 Ask me about:
+- My neovim config (neovim btw)

+# 📫 Contact
-- 📫 How to reach me: p.felty.howe@gmail.com
+- Email: p.felty.howe@gmail.com

 <!--
 **peter-fh/peter-fh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.